OpenCSGs/csghub/docs/readme_en.md

 docker compose -f all-in-one.yml up -d
 ```

-if you are in China or you meet dockerhub network connection issue, you can try our aliyun docker registry alternative version with blew:
+if you are in China or you meet dockerhub network connection issue, you can try our aliyun docker registry alternative version with below:
 ```shell
 # please replace [IP Address] with your own LAN/WLAN ip address
 export SERVER_DOMAIN=[IP Address]